G-1X48L403S6

 Thereafter, specialist GP training is at least three years full-time, normally including 18 months in approved hospital posts and 18 months in an approved GP practice.

-To ensure that trainee GPs and clinicians can undertake placements at Kumi Hospital without facing additional financial strain, we are seeking your charitable support for the EdEx Programme.
+To ensure that oue clinicians can undertake placements at in Uganda without facing additional financial strain, we are seeking your charitable support for the EdEx Programme.

 EdEx not only provides these trainees with an invaluable opportunity to enrich their learning and experience at Mildmay, but it also represents a crucial investment in the future of healthcare - both in the UK and Uganda.

-Please help us to enhance the training of UK General Practitioners and improve clinical outcomes in both the UK and Uganda.
+Please help us to enhance the training of UK General Practitioners, resident doctors, nurses and therapists, and improve clinical outcomes in both the UK and Uganda.

-Each placement for two UK practitioners costs a little under £3,000, including all clinical expenses, travel and accommodation.
+Each placement for two UK practitioners costs a little about £3,000, including all clinical expenses, travel and accommodation.